Photo: Eric Lee

 ABOUT

 From 2019 to 2023, Kipp was the Curator of Contemporary Art at The George Washington University Museum and The Textile Museum in Washington, DC.
-Previously, she was the Curatorial Associate in the Department of Contemporary Art at the Museum of Fine Arts, Boston where she was responsible for the contemporary decorative arts collection, including the Daphne Farago collection.
-She curated the Farago gallery rotations, Jack Bush: Radiant Abstraction, Community Arts Initiative: Mindful Mandalas, and Community Arts Initiative: Endless Feast, co-curated Beyond the Loom: Fiber as Sculpture/Subversive Threads as part of Women Take the Floor and Perception is the Medium.
+Previously, she was the Curatorial Associate in the Department of Contemporary Art at the Museum of Fine Arts, Boston, where she was responsible for the contemporary decorative arts collection, including the Daphne Farago collection.
+She curated the Farago Gallery rotations, Perception is the Medium, Jack Bush: Radiant Abstraction, Community Arts Initiative: Mindful Mandalas, and Community Arts Initiative: Endless Feast, and co-curated Beyond the Loom: Fiber as Sculpture and Subversive Threads as part of the museum-wide exhibition, Women Take the Floor.
 Kipp served as the assistant and project manager on Cecilia Vicuna: Disappeared Quipu, Sheila Hicks, Nan Goldin, Lorraine O’Grady: Family Gained, Candice Breitz: Love Story, Maia Lynch: In Between, and Monuments to Us.
-Prior to this, Kipp was part of the MFA Boston’s Textile and Fashion Arts Department where she contributed research to the exhibition Gender Bending Fashion.
+Prior to this, Kipp was part of the MFA Boston’s Textile and Fashion Arts Department, where she contributed research to the exhibition Gender Bending Fashion.

 Email: kipp@umd.edu